Information & Service Updates

 Click here to lodge a service request online.

 The conduct of Council Meetings is currently being undertaken in accordance with the COVID-19 Disease Emergency (Miscellaneous Provisions) Act 2020.
 This has necessarily meant that public attendance at meetings has been restricted.
-Under these arrangements Council meetings have been undertaken remotely via online avenues.

 For information on how to make online or written submissions or to ask a question on notice, click here